tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 __Q:__ Isn't your real problem with {ADL, const vs. non-const overloads, overload resolution, dependent lookup, etc.} and not with the lookup rules of Concepts today?

 __A:__ Absolutely not.
-We have examples of unexpected lookup for each and every one of these cases.
+We have examples of unexpected selection of operation each and every one of these cases.
 We are not convinced that our problem is with every single one of the above aspects of the language.
 There are some cases which will be redundantly resolved by improving those aspects of the language; however, many problem cases within each of these domains still remain.
 This is especially true of ADL functions.
+ADL functions are intended to be part of the interface of a class;
-   ADL functions are intended to be part of the interface of a class; however, a constrained value is also a constrained interface.
+   however, a constrained value is also a constrained interface.

 <br>